Drup/drup.github.io/_posts/2016-08-02-difflists.md

 # Because we can never have nice things

 People that are very familiar with type tricks might have noticed that something is fishy.
-The issue here is that our type is not covariant in any of it's type variables.
+The issue here is that our type is not covariant in any of its type variables.
 There are various reasons for that, but mostly, [mixing subtyping and GADT is tricky][GADTvariance].
 This means we don't benefit from the [relaxed value restriction][RWOvalrestr].

 [GADTvariance]: http://arxiv.org/abs/1301.2903
 [RWOvalrestr]: https://realworldocaml.org/v1/en/html/imperative-programming-1.html#the-value-restriction